Tomerlin Knowledge Center

 There’s a world of difference in process modeling vs process mapping.
-While a process map is a flat explanation of how a task is done, a process model can show how that task actually looks in the real world.
-Within a process model, you can easily see how a shift in the process can impact its success.
+While a process map is a flat explanation of how a task is done, a process model can show how that task looks in the real world.
+Within a process model, you can quickly see how a shift in the process can impact its success.

 Process modeling with XSOL lets you define meaningful deadlines and steps within your process.
+This can make it easy to recognize and remove bottlenecks.
 Visualizing your process this way can show you opportunities to save time, resources, and money you might have missed with a process map.
-This can make it easy to recognize and remove bottlenecks.

 How Does Process Modeling Enable Your ERP Implementation?

 Modeling your current and future processes can set up your implementation for success.
 Detailed models can help ERP implementation teams get what processes can be transformed with the new system.
 Defining these processes can help ERP systems deliver the ROI businesses hope for.